 They are easy to create, and even when I slow my machine down to 350 stitches, I can complete a pear in an hour.

 The first pear has the background stitched in silver metallic with pink candlewicking on top.
 The second pear has the background stitched in pink with silver metallic candlewicking on top.
 It makes quite a difference!
 These pears stand about 4 inches high and 3 ½ inches wide.
+This design can be found under my Pattern Pak product category.

 Most of the pear is done in the hoop.
 Only the third seam is stitched out of the hoop.